atar-axis/xpadneo/docs/TROUBLESHOOTING.md

 #### Gamepad Asks for a PIN During Pairing

-A user found that with genuine Xbox controllers, the fix is often to use an external USB dongle instead of the internal chipset for pairing the controller (recommended to try first).
+A user found that with genuine Xbox controllers, the fix is often to use an external USB dongle instead of the internal chip set for pairing the controller (recommended to try first).

 If it still asks for a PIN, try `0000` to connect the controller.
 It should happen just once.